BadrIT/translation_center/README.md

 ## Introduction

-Translation Center is an engine that can be easily integerated into your rails app, it allows users of your system to easily add translations for your site.
+Translation Center is an engine that can be easily integerated into your rails app, it allows users of your system to easily translate your site.

 ###Features
-  * Detect new keys in code and store them in db for users to translate
-  * Different roles: users and admins
+  * Different roles: translators and admins
   * Add new locales easily
+  * Detect new translation keys in code and store them in DB for users to translate
-  * Inspect keys from your application view directly
+  * Inspect translation keys from your application view directly
-  * Translate from db(live) or yaml
+  * Import and Export translations in yaml format
+  * Switch translations backend between DB and yaml
   * Users can vote up translations
   * Default translation in English for keys